bloxstreet/support/guides/training-guide.md

 **This test takes place at the cafe station.**

-**Trainer:** *As there are no more questions, we will move on to the final section of this training, Trivia.*
+**Trainer:** *Congratulations, you have all passed the Register Test!
+As there are no more questions, we will move on to the final section of this training, Trivia.*

 **Trainer:** *In this section, you will be required to answer six BloxStreet-related questions.
 All questions were covered during the presentation at the beginning of this training session or during this training.*